aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/available-sdks/aspose-cells-cloud-php/_index.md

 - A `try … catch` block demonstrates simple error handling for common HTTP errors such as 401 (unauthorized) or 404 (not found).

 ---

-*All references to “Go” have been corrected to “PHP”, and the content now follows the recommended SEO, completeness, and AI‑friendliness guidelines.*